Construction Costs in Los Angeles

 HVAC

-Heating, ventilation, and air conditioning on a luxury residential project goes well beyond a standard forced-air system.
+Heating, ventilation, and air conditioning on a high-end residential project goes well beyond a standard forced-air system.
 Zoned systems with independent temperature control, high-efficiency equipment, dedicated systems for wine storage or server rooms, and integrated ventilation for indoor air quality all increase HVAC costs.
 On homes with radiant floor heating or other specialty approaches, costs escalate further.
 A straightforward ducted system for a 5,000 SF custom home might run $80,000 to $150,000 installed.
 A multi-zone high-efficiency system with radiant components and integrated controls can run $200,000 to $400,000 or more.

 Electrical and Low-Voltage